-As Figure~\ref{fig:wiki-twitter} shows, the Embedding Comparator immediately displays a number of differences between these two pre-trained embedding models that arise due to the datasets on which they were trained.
-Among the words that differ most between the two embedding spaces are shorthand or slang expressions such as \emph{``bc''}, \emph{``bout''}, and \emph{``def''} (Figure~\ref{fig:gallery-twitter-wiki}).
-The local neighborhood dominoes for these words show the ways in which their semantic meanings differ between the two models.
-For example, \emph{``def''} is associated with the notion of being defeated and \emph{``beats''} (as in sporting results) and hence countries (e.g. \emph{``canada''} and \emph{``usa''}), while in Twitter it is most similar to conversational words such as \emph{``definitely''} and \emph{``probably''}.

-Another insight revealed by the Embedding Comparator is the difference in languages present in the training corpora.
-Words such as \textit{``era''}, \textit{``dale''}, and \textit{``solo''} take on their English meanings in the Wikipedia \& Newswire model, but are related to Spanish words in the Twitter variant.
-This finding suggests that the Twitter model was trained on multi-lingual data, while the Wikipedia \& Newswire model may be limited to English.
+Since each model captures meaningful natural language structure, the user is now interested in identifying critical differences between the two models that may help them choose the best model for their task.
+The Embedding Comparator immediately reveals a number of differences between these two pre-trained embedding models that arise due to differences in the underlying training data (Fig.~\ref{fig:wiki-twitter}B).
+Among the words that differ most are shorthand or slang expressions such as \emph{``bc''}, \emph{``bout''}, and \emph{``def''}.
+Scrolling through the local neighborhood dominoes for these words and comparing their unique neighbors reveals specific ways in which their semantic meanings differ between the two models.
+For example, in the Wikipedia \& Newswire model, \emph{``def''} is used to mean defeat and \emph{``beats''} (as in sporting results) and hence countries (e.g., \emph{``canada''} and \emph{``usa''}), whereas in the Twitter model, \emph{``def''} relates to conversational words such as \emph{``definitely''} and \emph{``probably''}.
+Another insight revealed by our system is the difference in languages present in the training corpora.
+Words such as \textit{``era''}, \textit{``dale''}, and \textit{``solo''} take on their English meanings in the Wikipedia \& Newswire model, but are related to Spanish words in the Twitter model.
+This finding suggests that the Twitter model was trained on multi-lingual text, while the Wikipedia \& Newswire model may have been trained solely on English text.
 Finally, the Embedding Comparator reveals how words such as \emph{``swift''} and \emph{``galaxy''} may be used very differently in different media.
-In the Wikipedia \& Newswire model, \emph{``swift''} refers to the adjective swift (i.e. quick), whereas in Twitter, \emph{``swift''} is related to the musical artist Taylor Swift.
-Likewise, \emph{``galaxy''} refers either to space or to the Samsung Galaxy electronics based on whether embeddings were trained on Wikipedia \& Newswire or on Twitter, respectively (Figure~\ref{fig:gallery-twitter-wiki}).
+In Wikipedia \& Newswire, \emph{``swift''} refers to the adjective swift (i.e., quick), whereas on Twitter, \emph{``swift''} refers to the musical artist Taylor Swift.
+Likewise, \emph{``galaxy''} refers either to space or to Samsung Galaxy electronics based on whether embeddings were trained on Wikipedia \& Newswire or on Twitter, respectively.